 Determines how well you’ve absorbed and retained the module content

-PACS is a self-paced program, and you have six months to complete the board certification.
+PACS is a self-paced program, and you have six months to complete the certification.
 On average, most learners complete the program within 2 months (approximately 10-12 hours)

 Align the goals of authorizers with the expectations of patients and payers